 I am a financial planner.
 I own and run a financial planning firm.
 Our primary job is to make a projection and a plan that shows you the decisions that you can make that will help you achieve long-term financial success.
 Should you pay extra on the mortgage or put it in your 401(k) plan?
 What type of insurance do you need?
 Should you refinance?
 Buy that stock or use a mutual fund instead?
 We have answers to these questions.
 In a nutshell, financial planners answer questions.

 Financial planners gather information and financial statements and put the information into software that projects the results into the future.
 By running multiple “what if” scenarios the financial planner can identify the set of decisions that results in a better outcome for you.
 These projections and comparisons are used by the financial planner to answer questions such as:

 - What investments should I be in?

 - How can I protect my savings against a bad market?

 - Should I use my extra money to pay off the mortgage, or put more into my 401(k) plan?

 - How much income will I have in retirement?

-- Should I keep the life insurance policy I’ve had for thirty years?
+- Should I keep this life insurance policy?